Existence of Noise Induced Order, a Computer Aided Proof: Introduction

-Despite the impact that the discovery of such noise induced phenomena had in the nonlinear science and physical literature, to the best of our knowledge there is no mathematical literature about Noise Induced Order or rigorous proofs of its actual existence in nontrivial systems.
+Despite the impact that the discovery of such noise induced phenomena had in the nonlinear science and physical literature (more than 390 citations to \cite{MT} on Google Scholar at the moment of writing this paper) to the best of our knowledge there is no mathematical literature about Noise Induced Order or rigorous proofs of its actual existence in nontrivial systems.

-The mathematical study of this phenomenon is difficult because in the deterministic part of the dynamics (see Figure \ref{f0}) there is a coexistence of strongly expanding and strongly contracting regions and the prevalence of expanding or contracting behavior for typical orbits is a consequence of the global structure of the dynamics.
-By computer aided estimates we will prove that the global structure of this map, when random noise is added, allows expansion to prevail for very small noises during the iterations of the associated random system, but the appearance of a quite large noise allows the contraction to prevail.
+The mathematical study of this phenomenon is difficult because in the deterministic part of the dynamics (see Figure \ref{f0}) there is a coexistence of strongly expanding and strongly contracting regions and the prevalence of expanding or contracting behavior for typical orbits is a consequence of the global structure of the dynamics. \ We remark that this phenomenon is one dimensional and inherently nonlinear, thus mathematically not much related to the noise induced stabilization studied in \cite{ACV} and following papers.
+With the help of some computer aided estimates we prove that the global structure of this random system, allows expansion to prevail when the noise amplitude is very small, but the appearance of quite a large noise allows the contraction to prevail.

 Our approach is based on the fact that the presence of the noise simplifies the functional analytic properties of the transfer operator associated to the system, smoothing out fine resolution details, and making it well approximable by a finite resolution and finite dimensional one.
 This makes a computer aided proof possible, letting the computer manage the complexity of the deterministic part of the system at a \emph{finite} resolution scale and understanding the global structure of the dynamics.
 However, the computational power required to perform these computations in a naive way is out of the range of current computers.
-This is true mostly for proving that the Lyapunov exponent is positive in some case of very small noise.
+This is true mostly for proving that the Lyapunov exponent is positive in some case of very small noise range.
 Indeed small noise corresponds to high resolution needed in the study of the system.
-Because of this we had to find some mathematical clever way to perform the needed estimates.
+Because of this we had to find some mathematical clever way to perform the needed estimates, using different functional spaces.
 This is the main part of the mathematical work contained in what follows and can be applied to many other dynamical systems perturbed by noise.
+The algorithm we develop in this work was indeed already used in \cite{arnold} and \cite{itineracy} for the study of other dynamical systems with additive noise considered as models of certain phenomena in climate science and neuroscience.